SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/linux.md

 Locate and install the app you need from the **App Catalog**.
 If you want to see a preview of the dashboards included with the app before installing, click **Preview Dashboards**.

 1. From the **App Catalog**, search for and select the app**.**
 2. Select the version of the service you're using and click **Add to Library**.

-1.png "image_tooltip")

 Version selection is applicable only to a few apps currently.
 For more information, see the [Install the Apps from the Library.](/docs/get-started/library/install-apps)
 3. To install the app, complete the following fields.
     1. **App Name.** You can retain the existing name, or enter a name of your choice for the app.
     2. **Data Source.** Select either of these options for the data source.